 Once you’ve honed your brand, the specifics of your band marketing strategies and fan communication will flow from there.

-Your email list is an incredibly valuable direct line to your most dedicated fans.
-You have no control over Facebook’s ever-changing News Feed algorithm, but you can always use your newsletter to reach the people who want to hear from you the most.
-Plus, email is by far the most effective way to sell your music, tickets, and merch.
+Your email list is your most valuable direct line to your fans, and it’s by far the most effective way to sell your music, tickets, and merch.
+There’s nothing you can do about Facebook’s ever-changing algorithm, but you can always use your newsletter to reach the people who want to hear from you.

 Investing in a great band website is one of the most important things you can do to maximize your marketing efforts.
-No matter how many newsletters you send out or how many Facebook ads you run, a poorly designed, outdated website — or no website at all — will hurt your credibility and give off the impression that you’re not serious about your music.
+A poorly designed, outdated website — or no website at all — will hurt your credibility and give off the impression that you’re not serious about your music.

-While we still have a long way to go before the average artist can realistically earn a living from streaming revenue, there’s no arguing that services like Spotify and Apple Music have become the new go-to for music fans to discover bands.
+While we still have a long way to go before the average artist can realistically earn a living from streaming revenue, there’s no arguing that services like Spotify and Apple Music have become the new go-to for music discovery.
 These days, having your song included in a curated Spotify playlist can be just as effective (if not more) than traditional press coverage.
+Plus, most of the popular streaming services share robust fan insights and data to help artists make smarter marketing decisions.

-If you don’t already have your music on all of the major streaming platforms, sign up with a digital distribution company like TuneCore, and get your releases up there.
-The setup process is easy, and there’s really no downside!
+If you don’t already have your music on all of the major platforms, sign up with a digital distribution company to get your releases out there.
+The setup process is easy, and there’s really no downside.
+The more places people can find your music, the better!

 Video is a powerful medium for band marketing.
 By adding a visual layer to your artistry, you’re reinforcing your brand while allowing fans to connect with your music in a deeper way.